papa0four/practice/threading/README.md

 # Server Usage
 To run the File Transfer Program, you can use the Makefile, which compiles the server application with the following flags: *-g -Wall -Werror -Wextra -Wpedantic -std=c11 -pthread*

-If not creating a personal *run* script, you can launch the application by typing the following into the command line:
+If not creating a personal *run* script, you can launch the application by typing the following into the command line: <br />
 *./serv.out -p [port number to run the server on] -t [specified number of clients]*

 ## If creating a *run* script